wimlds/starter-kit/README.md

 **_The term "women and gender minorities" is inclusive of individuals who identify as female (trans and cis), trans-men, non-binary, genderqueer, genderfluid, agender, intersex, and all minority genders._**

-### Org Structure & Legal Entities
+### Organizational Structure & Legal Entities

-WiMLDS is a 501(c)3 non-profit corporation in New York state, USA.
+WiMLDS is a 501(c)3 non-profit corporation in New York, NY, USA.

 ## Agreements